maarten-pennings/Nunchuk/readme.md

   +-------+-------+-------+-------+-------+-------+-------+-------+-------+
 ```

+Note

 - The two buttons (Z and C) are "low active".
   The driver inverts them, so `nunchuk_buttonZ()` and `nunchuk_buttonC()` return 1 when pressed.

-- The joystick consists of two analogue potentiometers (for "X" and "Y").
+- The joystick consists of two analogue potentiometers (for the "X" and "Y" axis).
   The I2C interface reports one byte for each axis.
   The value 128 is supposed to be the center position; for the clone it is, the real Nunchuk is off a bit.
   The driver subtracts this 128 and reports a value between -128 and +127 for `nunchuk_joystickX()` and `nunchuk_joystickY()`.